Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 Here's a concept that changes how you should think about your old phone: the depreciation floor.

-New phones lose value quickly — 15-25% in the first three months, another 15-20% over the next nine months.
+New phones lose value quickly — most of their depreciation happens in the first year.
 But as phones age, the rate of depreciation slows dramatically.
-By the time a phone is 3-4 years old, it's losing only $3-8 per month in value.
+By the time a phone is 3-4 years old, monthly value losses slow noticeably.
+For more on how older devices are valued, see how we calculate trade-in values.

 This creates a psychological trap.
 Because the monthly decline is small, it feels like there's no urgency.
 "My iPhone 12 was worth $160 last month and $155 this month — what's $5?"
 But those small monthly losses compound: